FAQ

 • Printed and mailed standard delivery (International): Up to 3 business days for processing, up to 30 days for delivery.

-• Local Pickup: Up to 7 business days for processing.
-You will be notified via Parchment once it has been processed and is ready for pickup.
+• Local Pickup: Up to 3 business days for processing.
+You will be notified via National Student Clearinghouse once it has been processed and is ready for pickup.

-Be aware that additional time is required for students to resolve holds and for requesting a Notarized Transcript (not common), or if you are submitting an attachment to be sent with your official transcript.
+Be aware that additional time is required for students submitting an attachment to be sent with your official transcript.

 How can I see if I have a hold that would prevent the release of Official Transcripts?

-If you’ve been a student in the last year, you can check to see if you have any holds on your record by signing in to your Student Self-Service (formerly OASIS) account and navigating to Student > Student Records > View Holds.
+If you’ve been a student in the last year, you can check to see if you have any holds on your record by signing in to your Student Self-Service (formerly OASIS) account and navigating to Student > Student Profile > Holds (located at the top right corner).
 If you have a hold, please visit our Holds page for more information on how to resolve the hold.
-Please be aware that even though you can submit a transcript request, the request will not be processed until all holds preventing the release of transcripts have been resolved.
-If the hold has not been resolved within 20 days of placing a request, your request will be cancelled and refunded.
+You will not be able to place a request for official transcripts if there are any holds preventing the release of transcripts on your account.

 Can I have my transcript sent electronically to another college or employer?

-Yes; through Parchment you are able to choose where to send your transcript electronically or via physical mail.
+Yes; through the National Student Clearinghouse you are able to choose where to send your transcript electronically or via physical mail.

-• Note: If you are on the ‘Set Delivery Destination’ screen and you do not see your intended recipient when using the search feature, select the 'I’m sending to myself or another individual' option below the search bar and select the appropriate option.
-You’ll then be guided to the screen to enter the recipient's information manually.
-The delivery method defaults to ‘Electronic (Delivered by Email)’ but this can be changed to ‘Print & Mailed’ or ‘Local Pickup’ if desired.
+• Note: If you are on the ‘Select Transcript and Delivery Details’ screen and you do not see your intended recipient when using the search feature, select the 'Employer or Other' or 'Myself' options to be guided to the screen to enter the recipient's information manually.

 Can I have my transcript sent via FASTER/SPEEDE?